 Due to South Dakota's pandemic-related recovery, unemployment rates are some of the lowest in the nation.
 And like everywhere, businesses and employers are clamoring for entry-level, mid-level, and skilled workers.
-Wages are seeming to increase as industries vie for qualified candidates.
+Wages are seeming to somewhat increase as industries vie for qualified candidates.
 And still, these workforce-related factors and our clients' personal exigencies affect WIOA Title II's abilities to engage students long enough to post-test, confer GED Credentials, and make significant investments in English language instruction.
-South Dakota's national rankings in the Employment Outcomes (i.e., Q2 Rate, Q4 Rate, & Median Earnings) highlight well the socio-economic realities [as best as such data-collection protocol can afford].
-If someone needs or wants a job in South Dakota, the opportunities most certainly exist.
+South Dakota's national rankings in the Employment Outcomes (i.e., Q2 Rate, Q4 Rate, & Median Earnings) highlight well the socioeconomic realities [as best as such data-collection protocol can afford].

-The PREP initiative [noted throughout South Dakota's PY2021 Narrative Report] is meant to support our co-enrolled learners so they can address some of the pressing needs of immediacy (e.g., food security, housing, transportation, childcare, etc.) while simultaneously concentrating on their studies in a scaffolded, tandem case-management model.
+The noted PREP initiative is meant to support our co-enrolled learners so they can address some of the pressing needs of immediacy (e.g., food security, housing, transportation, childcare, etc.) while simultaneously concentrating on their studies in a scaffolded, tandem case-management model.
 The agency continues to explore creative ways to not only support our co-enrollments to the fullest extent of the statute, but also continues to collect data to validate efforts, identify promising practices, highlight opportunities for technical assistance, and improve partnerships [for the benefit of our participants and our WIOA Joint PIRL measures].

-Therefore, beyond the marked improvement in participation-figures over the prior Program Year, the South Dakota AEFLA Program is also rather proud of more than doubling its reported Percent Enrolled in More Than One Core Program on the PY2021 Statewide Performance Report.
-And even though this figure is still likely a bit underreported, we are making demonstrable progress in effectively tracking these common participants.
-Perhaps most importantly, we are strengthening the communication, coordination, and collaboration that underpin these efforts across the One-Stop System!
+Resultingly, the South Dakota AEFLA Program is proud of improving its reported Percent Enrolled in More Than One Core Program on the PY2022-23 Statewide Performance Report [by 5.4% over PY2021-22's Co-Enrollment figure].
+South Dakota made demonstrable progress in effectively tracking these common participants.
+Perhaps most importantly, we further strengthened the communication, coordination, and collaboration that underpin these efforts across the One-Stop System!